rayaproluaditya/Portfolio/README.md

 2.Save 5 or more frames/snapshots from the video in each direction.

 3.Now you have a total of 20 frames/images, 5 of each direction.

 4.Using < a href= "https://www.remove.bg/"> </a> remove background of all the images.

-5.Give b/w sketchy look to all the images using <a href ="https://goart.fotor.com/"> </a>
+5.Give b/w sketchy look to all the images using <a1 href ="https://goart.fotor.com/"> </a1>

 6.Remove background of all the sketch images. now you have ready to use images to use in your animation.

 7.You can use Animation , Transistion properties to mimic an animation/video like effect.

 <h2>Features</h2>